edcedcedcedc/computer-science-curriculum-ossu/README.md

 ### 21/10/2023

-- High School Geometry concurently with Algebra 2
+- High School Geometry concurrently with Algebra 2
 - Average rate of change.

 ### 26/10/2023